Mediation Services

 Mediation Services in Australia can benefit over a trial by a judge, including:

+Ordinarily a dispute can be resolved more quickly through mediation than through a trial.
 Cost: if a dispute can be resolved through mediation, the costs of preparing and running a trial can be avoided.
 Additionally, after a trial the unsuccessful party may be ordered to pay the legal costs of the successful party.

-Flexibility: mediation offers parties more control over the outcome.
+Mediation offers parties more control over the outcome.
 A mediation process which is customised to your needs can be arranged with the mediator.

-Confidentiality: mediation is private.
+mediation is private.
 The judge is not informed of the contents of the mediation.
 It is also usually unable to be used against a party if the case goes to trial.
 (The Court recommends you discuss mediation confidentiality with your lawyer).

-Satisfaction: because the parties decide and agree on the outcome of their dispute they are more likely to be satisfied with the result and to comply with what has been agreed.
+Because the parties decide and agree on the outcome of their dispute they are more likely to be satisfied with the result and to comply with what has been agreed.

-Finality: settlement agreements can usually only be modified with the agreement of all parties.
+Settlement agreements can usually only be modified with the agreement of all parties.

 Who attends mediation?

 The parties are in ultimate control of any decision to resolve their dispute.
 It is essential that people attend the mediation with sufficient knowledge of the relevant issues in dispute and the authority to make decisions about how it might settle after the mediation.
-If attending on behalf of an organisation the Court requires the attendee be an authorised officer who is able to make a decision about how the dispute might be settled and to enter into an agreement on behalf of the organisation.

-How do I prepare for mediation?
+How do I Prepare for Mediation?

 You can improve the quality of your mediation services in Australia by considering:

-What happens at mediation?
+What Happens at Mediation?

 Before commencing mediation the mediator will consider the best process for mediating your dispute, taking into account suggestions from all parties where possible.